This post may contain affiliate links.

 …or perhaps a better title is: “HOW TO MAKE MARGARITAS IN THE DESERT”.

 FIRST THINGS FIRST

 I should probably mention that we don’t have a generator in our own RV, and we don’t travel with a portable one.
 It’s possible to get most of the functionality of a generator with a large (Lithium) battery bank and inverter, and that’s what we do.
 But large Lithium battery banks are far from the norm, and they’re still pretty expensive.
 So if you don’t like to live on the bleeding edge of RV tech, a generator is a lot more conventional option for many RVers.
-That’s why I tackled this subject in my RV Magazine column.

 If you like to camp far away from RV parks or any hookups, and if your chosen comforts require electrical power – like a blender for frozen margaritas – a generator just might be in your RVing future.
 Generators provide 120 volt AC power to your RV, just like the power at home, or when your RV is plugged in to shore power.
 But unlike being plugged in, a generator can provide that power literally anyplace you can take your RV.
 Simply turn on the generator and presto!
 Air conditioning, blow dryers, and frozen beverages are yours to command.